cylc/cylc-doc/src/user-guide/writing-suites/scheduling.rst

          :align: center

-Some suites may have staggered start-up sequences where different tasks need running once but only at specific cycle points, potentially due to differing data sources at different cycle points with different possible initial cycle points.
+Some workflows may have staggered start-up sequences where different tasks need running once but only at specific cycle points, potentially due to differing data sources at different cycle points with different possible initial cycle points.
 To allow this Cylc provides a ``min( )`` function that can be